Corinne Marshall

 Corinne Marshall (born January 6, 1980) is an American television writer.
 She is the creator of the Disney television series K.C.
-Undercover starring Zendaya She has written for FOX's Surviving Jack, ABC's Suburgatory, Adult Swim's NTSF:SD:SUV, the Comedy Central Roasts, the MTV Movie Awards and FXX's Stone Quackers.
-Marshall has written pilots for TV Land, MTV, CBS Studio and Disney.
+Undercover starring Zendaya.
+She has written for FOX's Surviving Jack, ABC's Suburgatory, Adult Swim's NTSF:SD:SUV, the Comedy Central Roasts, the MTV Movie Awards and FXX's Stone Quackers.
+Marshall has written pilots for FX, Disney+, Freeform, Paramount, MTV, Disney Channel and developed series with CBS Studio.
 She was the Executive Producer/Showrunner of Forever 31, an ABCdigital original comedy series created by and starring Iliza Shlesinger and the head writer for Freeform late night sketch show, Truth & Iliza.
-Marshall is currently writing a pilot for FX with her husband, BJ Porter.

 Biography

-Marshall was born in New York City, January 6, 1980.
+Marshall was born in New York City.